Mustafa al-Hallaj

-Mustafa al-Hallaj (1938 – 17 December 2002) (مصطفى الحلاج) was born in Salama in the Jaffa region of Mandatory Palestine.
+Mustafa al-Hallaj (1938 – 17 December 2002) (مصطفى الحلاج) was a Palestinian-born visual artist, primarily working as a graphic designer, painter, and printmaker.
 Al-Hallaj was a pioneer in the Arab art world, known as an "icon of contemporary Arab graphic arts."
 His work was often devoted to his lost homeland, Palestine, and he is also said to have tried to turn Palestine into the form and content of his artistic school.

 Biography

-After the 1948 Arab–Israeli War, al-Hallaj and his family ended up in Damascus where he completed his higher education in 1964.
+He was born in Salama in the Jaffa region of Mandatory Palestine.
+After the 1948 Arab–Israeli War, al-Hallaj and his family sought refuge in Damascus, Beirut, and finally Cairo, where he completed his higher education in 1964.
 He studied sculpture at the College of Fine Arts in Cairo and attended the Luxor Atelier for Postgraduate Studies.
 His art included paintings, graphics, murals, illustrations, cover designs and etchings, with specializations in graphic art and sculpture.
+Al-Hallaj understood sculpture as a medium that needed stability rather than movement, which was a factor of his journey as a refugee, leading him to make the woodblock prints that he would later be known for.
+He explained that "It was my wanderings that led me to [woodblock] carving.
+Sculpture requires institutions, stability, and land, and I have none… Sculpture is not suitable for the displaced artist, I think."
-He lived in Beirut, Lebanon and Damascus, Syria.

-Hallaj contributed to defining the fan al-muqawama (or, "the art of resistance").
-He lost 25,000 of his prints in Israeli attacks on Beirut during the 1982 Lebanon war but managed to save the wood and masonry cuts he used to make them.
+After 25 years in Egypt, al-Hallaj travelled to Beirut, which was the centre of "revolutionary and artistic activity".
+Al-Hallaj contributed to defining the fan al-muqawama (or, "the art of resistance").
+He lost 25,000 of his prints in Israeli attacks on Beirut during the 1982 Lebanon War but managed to save the wood and masonry cuts he used to make them.
+Devastated at the loss of his archive, al-Hallaj moved back to Damascus, and finally resumed his role as a prominent figure within the Palestinian artistic community.

-Hallaj was a founding member of the trade union committee of the General Union of Palestinian Writers and Journalists, and a member of the Managing Committee of the General Union of Palestinian Abstract Artists in Syria.
+Al-Hallaj was a founding member of the trade union committee of the General Union of Palestinian Writers and Journalists, and a member of the Managing Committee of the General Union of Palestinian Abstract Artists in Syria.
 He helped lay the foundation for the establishment of an art gallery in Damascus which at its opening in 1987 was dedicated to the memory of Naji al-Ali Damascus.

+He remained in Damascus until his death from a tragic fire, in which he suffocated while trying to retrieve his artworks, in 2002.